zammad/zammad-admin-documentation/system/objects.rst

 attributes.
 By default, there will be no custom fields - standard attributes will be grayed out, you can't delete or change those.
-You can edit custom attributes (they are displayed in black font and have a trash bin on the right side) just by clicking on a it.
+You can edit custom attributes (they are displayed in black font and have a trash bin on the right side) just by clicking on them.

    .. note::